 According to the Chattanooga Affordable Housing Report, released in 2012, 1 in 2 households in Chattanooga’s urban core live in unaffordable housing and are burdened by housing costs.
 More than a quarter of all renters are severely burdened, paying more than 50% of their total income on housing costs.

-Public Housing Under Attack To make matters worse, Chattanooga’s public housing communities have been under attack for years, with all but two of the largest housing sites left.
+Public Housing Continuing to Shrink To make matters worse, Chattanooga’s public housing communities have been shrinking for years.
 Public housing is part of the critical safety-net structure vital to the survival of low-income people.
 Unfortunately, city leaders have long ignored the needs of public and subsidized housing residents, resulting in long-waiting lists, needless evictions, unsafe conditions, and the demolition of their homes.
 The following are just a few brief facts surrounding the state of public housing in Chattanooga.

 Chattanooga: A Home for All Since the beginning of our organization back in 2010, Chattanooga Organized for Action has worked alongside community leaders in public and low-income housing to fight back against housing injustice and the creeping effects of gentrification and displacement.
 Through our organizing efforts, leaders in public housing have organized resident councils, fought for the improvement of their homes, and have saved historic public housing communities from destruction.